Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

       * Can act as troll because you [just changed their workflow](https://xkcd.com/1172/)
    * Doers are usually silent and is important to reach them

-This are basic rules but you need to give a different weight to the your evaluation based also on the previous section.
+These are basic rules but you need to give a different weight to the your evaluation based also on the previous section.
 Every volunteer is important but some can have more relevance on the decisions just because they are alive and participating in what you are doing.

 ## How to manage a meeting